 Letter of Intent

-During each open cycle, applicants must first submit a letter of interest (LOI).
+During each open cycle, applicants must first submit a letter of intent (LOI).
 Our grants committee will review all applicant LOIs to ensure the proposed work meets the scope and intent of the grants to be awarded.
-If a letter of intent meets criteria, applicants will be provided with a standardized application form.
+If a letter of intent meets the criteria, applicants will be provided with a standardized application form.

 Your letter of intent must not exceed 200 words and should briefly describe your project and its desired outcomes.
-Please send letters of intent to [email protected] and include the following in the subject line: Applicant company name, Letter of Intent, Grant Cycle.
-E.g. Wright for Tomorrow Letter of Intent, Spring 2021.
+Please send letters of intent to [email protected] and include the following in the subject line:

 Before you send us your LOI: